-In attempts to improve Lake Tahoe's fishery, many fish and invertebrate species have been introduced into Lake Tahoe and surrounding waters, most with limited success.
-These non-natives cause changes in the food web and food web energetics.
-For example, Mysis shrimp were introduced into Lake Tahoe to provide a food source for game fish; however, they reduced the available food sources for the larger fish by eating many of Tahoe's native zooplankton, such as the Daphnia.
-Since Daphnia naturally clear the lake through filter-feeding, their population decreases have led to decreases in clarity (Further information found in additional resources).
+In attempts to improve the Lake Tahoe's fishery, many fish and invertebrate species have been introduced into Lake Tahoe and surrounding waters, most with limited success.
+These non-natives cause changes in the food web and in food web energetics.
+For example, Mysis shrimp were introduced into Lake Tahoe to provide a food source for game fish; however, they reduced the available food sources for the larger fish by eating many of Tahoe's native zooplankton.
+(Further information found in additional resources).